hamiltonbrba/airbnb_analysis/README.md

 ### Limitations
 - **Date Issues**: Limited date availability restricted year-round stay analysis.
 - **Price Outliers**: The analysis focused on listings priced $350 or below to maintain data relevance.

----

-This version eliminates the old histogram and provides a streamlined analysis.